jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 With respect to employees who are not retained by NAPOCOR, the government, through the Department of Labor and Employment, shall endeavor to implement re-training, job counseling, and job placement programs.

-## SEC.
-64. Fiscal Prudence
+## Section 64.
+Fiscal Prudence

 To promote the prudent management of government resources, the creation of new positions and the levels of or increase in salaries and all other emoluments and benefits of TRANSCO and PSALM Corp. personnel shall be subject to the approval of the President.

 The compensation and all other emoluments and benefits of the officials and members of theBoard of the TRANSCO and PSALM shall be subject to the approval of the President of the Philippines.

-## SEC.
-65. Environmental Protection
+## Section 65.
+Environmental Protection

 Participants in the generation, distribution and transmission sub-sectors of the industry shall comply with all environmental laws, rules, regulations and standards promulgated by the Department of Environment and Natural Resources including, in appropriate cases, the establishment of an environmental guarantee fund.

-SEC.
-66. Benefits to Host Communities
+## Section 66.
+Benefits to Host Communities

 The obligations of generation companies and energy resource developers to communities hosting energy generating facilities and/or energy resource developers as defined under Chapter 2, Sections 289 to 294 of the Local Government Code and Section 5(i) of
-Republic Act No. 7638 and their implementing rules and regulations and applicable orders and circulars consistent with this Act shall continue: Provided, That the obligations mandated under Chapter II, Section 291 of Republic Act No. 7160, shall apply to privately-owned corporations or entities utilizing the national wealth of the locality.
+RA 7638 and their implementing rules and regulations and applicable orders and circulars consistent with this Act shall continue: Provided, That the obligations mandated under Chapter 2, Section 291 of Republic Act No. 7160, shall apply to privately-owned corporations or entities utilizing the national wealth of the locality.

 To ensure the effective implementation of the reduction in cost of electricity in the communities where the source of energy is located, the mechanics and procedures prescribed in the Department of the Interior and Local Government (DILG)-DOE Circulars No. 95-01 and 98-01 dated October 31, 1995 and September 30, 1998, respectively and other issuances related thereto shall be pursued.
 Towards this end, the fund generated from the eighty percent (80%) of the national wealth tax shall, in no case, be used by any local government unit for any purpose other than those for which it was intended.